Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Introduction

+As we saw above, elementary moves---in particular, connectivity results like the Matveev-Piergallini theorem---play an important role in both theoretical and practical applications in computational $3$-manifold topology.
+However, a drawback of the Matveev-Piergallini theorem is that it only says that \emph{some} sequence of 2-3 and 3-2 moves exists, and says nothing about what this sequence actually looks like.
+From a theoretical perspective, knowing more about the structure of the sequence could simplify proofs; from a practical perspective, we could potentially exploit any extra structure to perform a targeted search for a sequence of elementary moves, instead of relying on a brute-force search.

+In this paper, we study sequences of moves that are \textbf{unimodal} in the sense that they break up into two parts: \begin{itemize} \item first, a \textbf{(monotonic) ascent} which consists only of moves that increase the number of tetrahedra (such as 2-3 or 0-2 moves); and \item second, a \textbf{(monotonic) descent} which consists only of moves that decrease the number of tetrahedra (such as 3-2 or 2-0 moves). \end{itemize} A very natural question to ask is whether two one-vertex triangulations of the same $3$-manifold are always connected by a unimodal sequence of 2-3 and 3-2 moves (that is, a sequence consisting of an ascent via 2-3 moves followed by a descent via 3-2 moves); later on, we give a more general and more precise statement in Conjecture~\ref{conj:monotonic}.
+In Section~\ref{sec:practical}, we give some experimental evidence that Conjecture~\ref{conj:monotonic} may be true.

+Our main result in this paper (Theorem~\ref{thm:semiMono}) is that if we restrict our attention to one-vertex triangulations with at least two tetrahedra, then any two such triangulations of the same $3$-manifold are connected by a unimodal sequence of 2-3 and 2-0 moves; that is, the descent uses 2-0 moves, rather than 3-2 moves.
+Alternatively, we could follow the sequence backwards to obtain a unimodal sequence of 0-2 and 3-2 moves.
+(Actually, just as the Matveev-Piergallini theorem extends to more general settings, our main result also extends to these more general settings.)
+Most of Section~\ref{sec:semiMono} is devoted to proving Theorem~\ref{thm:semiMono}; we also briefly discuss how our proof technique could potentially extend to a proof of Conjecture~\ref{conj:monotonic}.

-We also study the characteristics of this problem experimentally in section~\ref{sec:practical}.
-We have implemented algorithms to search for unstructured, monotonic and semi-monotonic sequences that connect triangulations of the same manifold, and we run these over 2984 distinct 3-manifolds with close to 200~million intermediate triangulations.
-The results suggest that, despite its poorer theoretical bounds, an unstructured blind search gives better practical performance due to requiring fewer additional tetrahedra in intermediate triangulations.
+As mentioned earlier, we study the characteristics of unimodal sequences experimentally in Section~\ref{sec:practical}.
+Specifically, we implemented algorithms to search for both unstructured and unimodal sequences that connect one-vertex triangulations of the same $3$-manifold; we tested these algorithms on 2984 distinct $3$-manifolds, which produced over 200~million intermediate triangulations.
+The results suggest that, despite its poorer theoretical bounds, a blind search for an unstructured sequence gives better practical performance due to requiring fewer additional tetrahedra in intermediate triangulations.

-We finish this introduction by noting that monotonic simplification is an old idea originating in knot theory, and ties into the search for (so far elusive) polynomial-time algorithms for unknot and 3-sphere recognition.
-Broadly, the hope is to find some way to measure the ``complexity'' of a knot diagram, such that for every diagram $D$ of the unknot, there is a sequence $\varSigma$ of ``elementary moves'' that ``monotonically simplifies'' $D$ into a zero-crossing diagram; in this context, the monotonicity requirement means that $\varSigma$ must never increase the complexity of the diagram.
-Just one major result of this type is known, due to Dynnikov \cite{Dynnikov2006}.
-Roughly speaking, Dynnikov defines a restricted class of knot diagrams called ``rectangular diagrams'', and shows that for any rectangular diagram $D$ of the unknot, it is possible to monotonically simplify $D$ to a plain unknotted rectangle.